line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-Even you do not specify any :api:`ResponseConverter` annotation, the response object can be converted into a :api:`HttpResponse` with the following response converters by default.
+Even if you do not specify any :api:`ResponseConverter` annotation, the response object can be converted into an :api:`HttpResponse` by one of the following response converters.
 They convert the response object to :api:`HttpResponse` based on the negotiated media type and the type of the object.

 - :api:`JacksonResponseConverterFunction`

-  - try to convert any object to a JSON document if the negotiated media type is ``application/json``.
+  - convert an object to a JSON text if the negotiated media type is ``application/json``.
-    ``JsonNode`` object can be converted to a JSON document even if there is no media type negotiated.
+    ``JsonNode`` object can be converted to a JSON text even if there is no media type negotiated.

 - :api:`StringResponseConverterFunction`

-  - try to convert an object by ``String.valueOf()`` method if the negotiated media type is one of ``text`` types.
+  - convert an object to a string if the negotiated media type is one of ``text`` types.
     If there is no media type negotiated, ``String`` and ``CharSequence`` object can be written as a text with ``Content-Type: text/plain; charset=utf-8`` header.

 - :api:`ByteArrayResponseConverterFunction`

-  - try to convert an object to a byte array.
+  - convert an object to a byte array.
 Only :api:`HttpData` and ``byte[]`` can be handled even if the negotiated media type is one of ``application/binary`` and ``application/octet-stream``.
     If there is no media type negotiated, :api:`HttpData` and ``byte[]`` object will be written as a binary with ``Content-Type: application/binary`` header.